$J$-equation on holomorphic vector bundles: Examples

 Thus by using $\eta=2([\omega] \cdot c_1(L)) \chi-c_1(L)^2 \omega$, we have

 for some uniform constant $C''>0$.
 Since $\eta$ is K\"ahler, this together with \eqref{c and varphi} implies that

 for sufficiently large $k$.
 Moreover, if $E$ is indecomposable, then each $A_k$ is non-trivial.
-So the above inequality must be strict, and hence $E$ is asymptotically $J$-stable with respect to $(\omega,L)$ for all subbundles. \end{proof} \begin{rk} In the case $r=2$, we can replace the assumption in (2) with the existence of $J$-Griffith positive Hermitian metrics $h_k \in \Herm(E \otimes L^k)$ satisfying \eqref{J-equation on twisted bundles repeat} for sufficiently large $k$.
-Indeed, for any subbundles $S \subset E$ of $\rank S=1$, we can apply Theorem \ref{J-stability for rank 2 bundles over surfaces} directly to the subbundle $S \otimes L^k \subset E \otimes L^k$ in this case. \end{rk}
+So the above inequality must be strict. \end{proof} \begin{rk} In the case $r=2$, we can replace the assumption in (2) with the existence of $J$-Griffiths positive Hermitian metrics $\tilde{h}_k \in \Herm(E \otimes L^k)$ satisfying \eqref{J-equation on twisted bundles repeat} for sufficiently large $k$.
+Indeed, for any subbundles $S \subset E$ of $\rank S=1$, we can apply Theorem \ref{J-stability for rank-2 bundles over surfaces} directly to the subbundle $S \otimes L^k \subset E \otimes L^k$ in this case. \end{rk}